mperezjigato/geometryfilesCIF_PDB_XSF_FASTA/README.md

    - The CIF file is sanitised using the cryst.ehu.es website: passed!
    - The same CIF file is run with the FINDSYM software (https://stokes.byu.edu/iso/findsym.php) in order to determine its spacegroup
      (R 3 m / R 3 -2 / ITA 160 / rhombohedral).
 FINDSYM then generates a new supercell, but a hexagonal one this time.
-1. ZFHX4 - "template" geometry from the AlphaFold-EBI protein database
+1. ZFHX4 - "template" geometry from the AlphaFold-EBI protein database (both CIF and PDB).
+There is a separate FASTA file from a different source, the RCSCB.